AbhAgg/AbhAgg/README.md

 ### More about me:

-- 🔭 I’m currently working on various analytics projects
+- 🔭 I’m currently working at L'Oreal, Paris HQ.

 - 👯 I’m looking to collaborate on : new ideas to fine tune my analytics skills